NSFWUTILS/RedditScrape/README.md

 These values should be more in line with how many CPU cores you have (as a very rough estimate).
 You can try tweaking these, but putting them too high can kill your system or introduce lots of errors.
 There is a trade off here, so higher numbers isn't always better.

+### Sorting Posts
+I am using the praw module to generate the list of files to download.
+There are 3 settings in your `config` file that matter here:
+- `REDDIT_SORT_METHOD`
+- `REDDIT_TIME_PERIOD`
+- `REDDIT_POST_LIMIT`

+The default settings give you the first `100` `top` posts from `all` time

+Here is a list of possible sorting options for subreddit posts in PRAW:

+- hot: The most popular posts, taking both upvotes and downvotes into account.
+- new:The most recently submitted posts.
+- rising: Posts that are quickly gaining upvotes and comments.
+- controversial: Posts with a high number of both upvotes and downvotes.
+- top: The highest-scoring (upvotes minus downvotes) posts of all time, or within a specified time range.

+For top and controversial, you can also specify a time filter with the following options:

+all - All time.
+year - Within the past year.
+month - Within the past month. week - Within the past week. day - Within the past day. hour - Within the past hour.

 That should do it.
 Make sure you are in the same folder as the script and try running `python crawler.py`

 If things work, the script will create a sub-folder for each sub-reddit inside of whatever folder you specified as `MEDIA_FOLDER` in your `config` file.